asd-xiv/serverless-universal-packer/README.md

 include dependencies hoisted to the root `node_modules` folder.
 This is a [:bug: known issue](https://github.com/npm/cli/issues/3466).

-To fix this, you can you can temporary use this script.
+To get around this limitation, temporary use this script.

-Internally it will copy missing dependencies from the root `node_modules` into child package `node_modules` and run `npm pack`.
+Internally it copies missing dependencies from the root `node_modules` into child package `node_modules` and run `npm pack`.
 After the package is created, the child `node_modules` is restored to its initial state.